wlame/njgit/docs/CLI_GUIDE.md

 **Flags:**
 - `--dry-run` - Show what would change without committing
-- `--no-push` - Commit locally but don't push to remote
 - `--jobs string` - Comma-separated list of jobs to sync (default: all)
 - `--verbose` - Show detailed output